2016 Nobel Peace Prize Forum, Augsburg University, showcasing the Matrix of Peace

 We also worked behind the scenes with the Nobel team to bring CEOs from multinational companies to join the Forum’s featured Nobel Peace Prize Laureate, Kailash Satyarthi (2014), in high-level dialogues on the role of business in human trafficking — the issue that earned Mr. Satyarthi the peace prize for his work of the last 30 years.
 We are honored to have played such an integral role in the Nobel Peace Prize Forum and are reminded of how fortunate we are to be inspired by generous donors and advocates like you, who advance our mission with your philanthropy and your investments in PTC.

-PTC delegates — Don Larson (CEO and co-founder of the Sunshine Nut Company, based in Mozambique), Louis D’Amore (founder of the International Institute of Peace Through Tourism), Stephen Portner (former president of JMJ Associates), and PTC board members Michael Strong and Lara Himber Ewing — joined in plenary sessions on leadership and compassion in business, talking and thinking together with politicians, civil servants, activists, and fellow businesspeople.
+PTC delegates — Don Larson (CEO and co-founder of the Sunshine Nut Company, based in Mozambique), Louis D’Amore (founder of the International Institute of Peace Through Tourism), and PTC board members Michael Strong and Lara Ewing — joined in plenary sessions on leadership and compassion in business, talking and thinking together with politicians, civil servants, activists, and fellow businesspeople.
 Each let PTC know how strategic and resourceful the Matrix of Peace model is for framing the issues of trafficking.

 And indeed, the conversations that went on in the official Forum sessions, in the hallways, and still continued over lunches and into evenings prompted new insights and new connections in practically every hour.

 Special thanks are due to 2016 NPPF Executive Director Gina Torry and her team, and to Augsburg College for initiating this amazing event.
-Thanks also go to Rock Against Trafficking, which helped Rocky to attend, Conscious Capitalism, Inc. for assisting our outreach to CEOs, and Richard Barrett for contributing a consciousnessfa-level evaluation for Nigeria using Barrett Value Centre’s proprietary research tools.
-Thank you also to our dialogue session assistants Dr. Nina Jo Muse, Terry McGeehan, Betsy Sanders, Eileen McPhillips Portner, Stephen Portner, Ken Beck, Michael Strong, Lara Ewing Himber, Erin Martin, Brian McGinley, and Rocky Peter.
+Thanks also go to Conscious Capitalism, Inc. for assisting our outreach to CEOs, and Richard Barrett for contributing Barrett Value Centre’s values research.
+Thanks also go to our dialogue session assistants Dr. Nina Jo Muse, Terry McGeehan, Betsy Sanders, Ken Beck, Michael Strong, Lara Ewing, Erin Martin, and Brian McGinley.

 And most importantly, thank you to our supporters — you make it possible for us to share the message of Peace Through Commerce on the global stage.